WING-NUS/ir-seminar/_pages/about.md

   - /about/
   - /about.html
 ---
 Our group will be running a local recommendation system workshop on 8–9 March 2022.
 Invited speakers will discuss their recent work in recommendation systems research.
+For interested parties, please contact the speaker for details of their talks.

 **For interested public participants**, please send Min an email at ```kanmy@comp.nus.edu.sg```.